-2 states challenge Colo. pot sanction
+2 states challenge Colo. marijuana legalization

 Lincoln, Neb. – — Nebraska and Oklahoma on Thursday asked the U.S. Supreme Court to declare Colorado’s legalization of marijuana unconstitutional, saying the drug is being brought from Colorado into the neighboring states.

 Nebraska Attorney General Jon Bruning said the states filed a lawsuit seeking a court order to prevent Colorado from enforcing the measure known as Amendment 64, which was approved by voters in 2012.
 The complaint says the measure runs afoul of federal law and therefore violates the Constitution’s supremacy clause, which says federal laws trump state laws.

 “This contraband has been heavily trafficked into our state,” Bruning said at a news conference in Lincoln.
 “While Colorado reaps millions from the sale of pot, Nebraska taxpayers have to bear the cost.”

 In a policy statement last year, the U.S. Justice Department noted it doesn’t have the resources to police all violations of federal marijuana law.
 It laid out eight federal law enforcement priorities that states need to protect if they want to authorize “marijuana-related conduct.”
 They include keeping marijuana in-state — something Oklahoma and Nebraska says Colorado has failed to do.

 Oklahoma Attorney General Scott Pruitt said Colorado’s decision has hindered his state’s efforts to enforce its anti-marijuana laws.

 “As the state’s chief legal officer, the attorney general’s office is taking this step to protect the health and safety of Oklahomans,” Pruitt said in a statement.

 Washington state also has legalized marijuana, but Bruning said Washington wasn’t included in the lawsuit because it doesn’t share a border with Nebraska or Oklahoma.